 - Cheddar cheese–lots of it.
 Trust me, you’ll want to pile these smoked baked potatoes high!

-How to prepare and make pellet grill baked potatoes.
+How to make pellet grill baked potatoes.

 - Start by washing (and scrubbing) the potatoes under lukewarm water.
 Vegetable scrubbers are a lifesaver, particularly with potatoes!